-- And Jesus tells them: “You all will stumble [in Me on this night], because it has been written: “I will strike the shepherd and the sheep will be scattered.”2quotation/allusion to Zechariah 13:7
+- And Jesus tells them: “You all will stumble [because of Me on this night], because it’s *written: “I will strike the shepherd and the sheep will be scattered.”2quotation/allusion to Zechariah 13:7

 - “But after I’m raised, I will go before you into Galilee.”

-- But Peter was declaring to Him: “But I won’t, even if all others stumble.”
+- But Peter was declaring to Him: “But I won’t, even if all others will stumble.”

 - And Jesus tells him: “Amen I tell you that today on this night, before a rooster crows twice, you will deny Me three times.

 - But he was vehemently saying: “If it’s necessary for me to die with you, I definitely won’t deny you!”
 And they all were saying the same thing too.

 - And they go into a place whose name is Gethsemane, and He tells His disciples: “Sit here while I pray.”

 - And He takes Peter, and James, and John with Him, and He began to be greatly distressed and troubled.

 - And He tells them: “My soul is deeply grieved, even to death.
 Stay here and keep watch.”